Last updated: 2026-04-27

 A 12-agent Hartford-facing nearshore FNOL and claims team at $14/hr blended runs roughly $30,000-$36,000 per month all-in versus $58,000-$80,000 onshore.
 Run your own scenarios in our cost calculator.

 - Week 1: Scope, CID vendor documentation, AMS access.
-Map functions, identify any licensable activity, finalize vendor due diligence response, line up AMS or claims-system access.
+Map functions, identify the licensable-activity boundary, finalize vendor due diligence response, line up AMS or claims-system access.

 - Weeks 2-3: Recruit and train.
 Source agents with prior insurance or financial services experience.
-Train on CT product lines, AMS, TCPA and CID-aware compliance, and call handling.
+Train on CT product lines, AMS, TCPA and CID-aware compliance, scripted decision points for warm transfers, and call handling.

-- Week 3 (or 4-5 with licensed seats): Calibration and go-live.
+- Week 3: Calibration and go-live.
 Live calls under QA supervision with full review and feedback loop.
-NIPR non-resident applications run in parallel for licensed seats.
+Warm-transfer routing logic validated against your in-house licensed staff queues.

 - Ongoing operations.
 Daily KPI reporting, weekly QA, monthly business review.
 CAT bench activates inside 48-72 hours when needed.